Boston-Crab/Gnash-The-Greedy-Goblin/README.md

 - The project had a self imposed hard deadline which was successfully reached by all team members.

-If you’re interested in reviewing the code or project structure, please feel free to contact me via email, so that we could arrange a meeting. matas.contact@gmail.com
+If you’re interested in seeing the games GDScript code or project structure (I am not able to share it publicly due to some sound assets having a specific copyright), please feel free to contact me via email, so that we could arrange a meeting. matas.contact@gmail.com